Join the Rush

 Connect with fellow motorcyclists, check out the live entertainment and unwind down by the river at the annual Rock Creek Boogie Bash, held BC Day long weekend in August.
 Come on down to the river at the Rock Creek Fair Grounds.
 This is a fundraiser for BC’s Association of Injured Riders.
 Come early, stay up late, enjoy the music and connect with other riders.

-Discover new, emerging musicians at the Ponderosa Arts and Music Festival.
+Discover contemporary, emerging musicians at the Ponderosa Arts and Music Festival.
 This three-day August weekend bash is where some of the best in BC take the stage.
-There’s camping and vendors and you can even rent a tipi for the entire weekend!
+There is camping, vendors, and you can even rent a tipi for the entire weekend!

 Where to Stay